boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 exit
 ```

-You can now close the container window and [proceed to configuring jenkins.](#configuring-the-jenkins-master)
+You can now close the container window and [proceed to configuring Jenkins.](#configuring-the-jenkins-master)

 ## Configuring the Jenkins Master